What does a Puppy Raiser do?

 How does VIP Dog Teams prepare individuals for their role as a puppy raiser?

 Each raiser goes through an orientation process and is given a manual.
 We also provide ongoing staff support to each raiser via phone, e-mail, AND in-person follow-up.

 What kind of financial commitment is required?

-Raisers agree to provide food, toys & treats, transportation, and related expenses while the dog is in their care.
+Raisers agree to provide food & flea/tick protection, transportation, and related expenses while the dog is in their care.
 These costs are usually tax deductible.
 VIP Dog Teams is able to aid with catastrophic veterinary expenses.
 The dogs are insured for emergency vet problems.
-You will provide flea and tick protection.
 But we are here to help with whatever we can.

 Ready To be a puppy raiser, parttime raiser or weekend raiser for a potential Therapy Dog?

 Click here to fill out the application!
 Get started today!